 Carsta Vager was mortally wounded.
 We both knew it for the truth.

 The yellow fleet descended toward the planet far below.
 The populace had no defense against the threat.
-The local Green Lantern was their sole defense, and he was now floating dying in the blackness of space.
+The local Green Lantern was their sole defense, and he was now floating in the blackness of space, dying of his wounds.

 “I want you to listen,” Vager whispered, calling on the phenomenal willpower that had made him who he was.
 “You will defend the planet from any threat until someone more worthy than I can be found and appointed.
 Do you understand?”

 Now wearing the uniform of the Green Lanterns myself, and equipped with my master’s power ring, I left Vager in an energy bubble as I flew off to carry out his last command.
 I had served other Green Lanterns, and I drew upon my experience while deciding on my tactics as I flew after the yellow fleet.

 That fleet descended toward Vager’s homeworld quickly.
 I knew the emerald light would not work against their yellow hulls, so I needed an indirect approach.